bieneSchwarze/fastMicSim/README.md

 -------------------------------------------------------

 Beware that for running the java executable (MicCore.jar) on your computer a JVM (java virtual machine) has to be installed.
-(Is this the case? -> Look at System -> Program installed -> Java should be installed.
+(Is this the case? -> Look at System -> Programs installed -> Java should be installed.
 Otherwise install it: https://java.com/de/download/)